- 1 11 Different Types of Cheesecake

 I have also made cheesecake with cheaper, store brand cream cheese and it doesn’t work as well as using philadelphia.
 Philadelphia is more experience but it is so worth it for the quality.

 If you do want to use reduced fat cream cheese or are worried about your cheesecake not being stable enough, you can add gelatin.
-Just be sure not to add too much as this could make your cheesecake very rubbery.
+Be careful not to add too much as this could make your cheesecake very rubbery.

-If you want to try making a no-bake cheesecake yourself, take a look at Jane’s Patisserie.
+Recommended recipe: If you want to try making a no-bake cheesecake yourself, take a look at Jane’s Patisserie.
 She has a recipe for every flavor you can possibly imagine!
-Oreo, Kinder Bueno, KitKat, you name it!
+Oreo, Kinder Bueno, KitKat, you name it, she has it!

 There are three things you don’t want your cheesecake to do; burn, crack and sink.
 I was terrified of making a baked cheesecake for those exact reasons.

 But, with a Basque cheesecake, we want it to burn, crack and sink!
 If you are scared of making cheesecake then this is the recipe for you!
-Even if it burns, it doesn’t matter because this cheesecake needs to burn on purpose!
+Even if it burns, it doesn’t matter because this cheesecake needs to be burnt!

 Originating from San Sebastian in the Basque Country region of Spain, the Basque cheesecake is quite similar to the New York cheesecake in that it uses similar ingredients and is quite dense in texture.